-During her rein Ser Barristan Selmy makes the climb up the Great Pyramid 5 or 6 times a day on the queen’s business, leaving him with pain in his knees and back.
+As befits his status as Daenerys's only Queensguard knight, Ser Barristan Selmy is given rooms near Daenerys's chambers at the apex of the pyramid.
+Subsequently, he makes the climb up and down the Great Pyramid five or six times a day on the queen's business, which leaves him with pain in his knees and back.
 Ser Barristan feels his age when he climbs and fears that one day climbing the stairs will prove beyond his powers.

-Ser Barristan Selmy later constructed a beacon at the pyramid’s apex where the harpy once stood.
-The beacon consists of dry wood, soaked with oil.
-It is covered to keep the rain off.
+Ser Barristan Selmy constructs a beacon at the pyramid's apex, there where the harpy once stood.
+The beacon consists of dry wood, soaked with oil, and is covered to keep the rain off.
 He intends to light the beacon when the time to attack the besiegers arrives.
 The flames will be the signals for the forces of Meereen to pour out of the city gates and attack their besiegers.